carla-simulator/carla/Docs/adv_traffic_manager.md

 *   Loops over said array, performing calculations per vehicle separatedly.
 *   These calculations are divided in a series of [Stages](#stages).
 *   Synchronization barriers are created between stages so that consistency is guaranteed.
 Calculations for all vehicles must finish before any of them moves to the next stage, ensuring that all vehicles are updated in the same frame.
+*   Coordinates the transition between [Stages](#stages) so that all the calculations are done in sync.
+*   When the last stage ([Motion Planner Stage](#motion-planner-stage)) finishes, the [Command Array](#command-array) is sent to the server.
+In this manner, no frame delays occur between the calculations of the control loop, and the commands being applied.

 __Related .cpp files:__ `TBD`.